World Englishes Literature

 The World Englishes Literature Fiction (WELF) volumes are compilations of short stories which range from 3000 to 10,000 words in length.
 The idea behind presenting an anthology of short stories is to offer the reader an accessible and manageable ‘taste’ of a country’s contemporary fiction writing in English.
 The short story also allows a country’s writers to explore a variety of contemporary themes and concerns as well as exhibiting the linguistic diversity of the country in question.

-It is important to state that most of the writers presented in the country anthologies will not be ‘known’ to the Western reader and also possibly to readers of their own country.
+It is important to state that most of the writers presented in the country anthologies will not be ‘known’ to the Western reader and also possibly to readers of their own country (although this is changing as the anthologies are now part of Word Reader).
 This is a basic tenant of the WELF series; to promote new, emerging writers, often unknown to the West, writers who have not been ‘endorsed’ by Western publishing houses, but whose writing tells wonderful new stories in wonderful, new ways.

 Black and Whites and Other New Short Stories From Malaysia (Seattle: New Ventures)